Canon 650D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not offer wifi capability.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 650D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.